baggio-/Bandersnatch/README.md

 # Bandersnatch
-ABAP version of the interactive movie Bandersnatch (Black Mirror) by Netflix in russian
+ABAP version of an interactive movie Bandersnatch (Black Mirror) by Netflix in Russian.